MACQUARIE UNIVERSITY

 Placing Breast Implants Above vs. Under the Muscle

 Breast implants may be placed either in front of the chest muscle (pectoralis muscle) or behind it.
-The choice depends on a number of factors, particularly how much of your own tissues are present, as there needs to be enough thickness to create a natural, subtle result.
+The choice depends on a number of factors, particularly how much of your own tissues are present, as there needs to be enough thickness to minimise the visibility of the implant itself.

 Most women having breast augmentation are either naturally thin, or have lost breast tissue thickness after pregnancy and breastfeeding, so placement behind the muscle is more common.
 This location also has additional benefits, including a lower rate of capsular contracture and better visibility of the breast tissues for breast cancer screening.